SlyCyberLab/Secure-Homelab-Setup-with-Tailscale-and-Custom-Domains/README.md

 ## Overview

-Tired of typing IP addresses and random ports just to open something in your homelab?
-This setup gives your lab a serious upgrade — clean URLs, automatic HTTPS, and secure access without touching your router.
+Tired of typing IP addresses and random ports just to open a service in your homelab?
+This setup gives your lab a serious upgrade, clean URLs, automatic HTTPS, and secure access without touching your router.

 No more 192.168.x.x:9000.
 Instead, you'll get URLs like: `https://portainer.docker-host.example.com` Only your devices (via Tailscale) can access them, and SSL certs are handled automatically.